Clinical InternCenter for Optimal Brain Health

 •Case Internship candidates are selected from research and depravity interns who have excelled during their initial internship.
 Those selected have demonstrated a capacity for deadline-driven work, ethical behavior of the highest regard, and critical analysis of sensitive issues.

 •The Forensic Panel also works in collaboration with its internship program partners to connect suitable candidates to additional internship opportunities after successful conclusion of the Forensic Panel internship.
-Partners include: the New York Office of the Chief Medical Examiner, Maryland State Medical Examiner’s Office, and Beth Israel Medical Center.
+Partners include: the Maryland State Medical Examiner’s Office, and Beth Israel Medical Center.

 ResponsibilitiesReview of pre-trial investigative and forensic records of adjudicated cases, and forensic research for publication call upon a variety of skills.
 These opportunities require meticulously detail-oriented, honest, enthusiastic, responsible, and deadline responsive individuals, with precise written communication skills.